 According to many, she was a woman whose magnetism and exuberance were matched only by her love of Greece.

-The ‘Never on Sunday’ star had also been nominated for multiple Academy Awards, Golden Globe Awards, BAFTA Awards and died on March 6, 1994 in New York.
+The ‘Never on Sunday’ star had also been nominated for multiple Academy Awards, Golden Globe Awards, and BAFTA Awards and died on March 6, 1994, in New York.